operatorequals/wormnest/README.md

 SRV_DIR - defaults to "test_directory/"
 ALIAS_DIGITS_MIN - defaults to 8
 ALIAS_DIGITS_MAX - defaults to 8
-MANAGE_URL_DIR - defaults to 'manage' # NO SLASHES HERE!
+MANAGE_URL_DIR - defaults to 'manage'.
+Random String if "*" is used.
+Logged in  # NO SLASHES HERE!
 REDIRECT_URL - defaults to "https://amazon.com"
 DEFAULT_FILENAME - defaults to "ClientDesktopApp"
 USE_ORIGINAL_EXTENSION - defaults to "True" # Uses the extension of the Original file DEFAULT_PATHS_FILE - defaults to "urls.default.json"
+MISS - defaults to "abort".
+If non-existent Alias is used.
+Values: [redir|abort] EXPIRED - defaults to "abort".
+If expired Alias is used.
+Values: [redir|abort] LOG_SPAWN_FILE - defaults to "wormnest.mgmt_route.txt".
+Logs lines like "/MANAGE_URL_DIR PORT date" for all runs

 ```

 ### The "*urls.default.json*"